haothien/sum2num/binary/README.txt

 You can run the program immediately after download MyBigMain.jar.

 * How this program works ? :

 - You enter the first and the second number into the boxes.
 - Then you press the button SUM , you will get the result of sum that 2 numbers.
-- On the right side , it will shows the process steps.
-- The box below will shows the notification.
+- The box below will shows the process steps and the notification when you enter wrong.
 - When you want to reset , you can press the button RESET to clear every boxes and try again.